 For something a bit more posh, how about leather cable straps?
 This option comes in a set of 20 (10 long and 10 short):

 This is a versatile solution!
-This 5-pack of silicone, magnetic cable organizers can be used for cables as well as a magnetic clip for virtually anything you can think of!
+This 5-pack of silicone, magnetic cable organizers can be used for cables and power cords as well as a magnetic clip for virtually anything you can think of!